Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 When all of these functions are added to a formula, it will now dynamically sum a range of cells, updating automatically when data is added or deleted from the range.
 This for me is the beauty and power of Excel, the fact that you can add two functions together and create something that is not only very useful, but also more than the sum of its parts.

-I hope that you have found this hub useful and informative and that using OFFSET will transform your spreadsheets in the same way that it has transformed mine.
-Many thanks for reading, please feel free to leave any comments you many have below.
+I hope that you have found this article useful and informative and that using OFFSET will transform your spreadsheets in the same way that it has transformed mine.
+Many thanks for reading, please feel free to leave any comments you may have below.